Meriam-aziz/Malicious-URL-Detection-using-Machine-Learning/README.md

 ## 📌 Overview

-This project presents a Machine Learning solution for detecting and classifying malicious URLs.
-It uses feature engineering techniques to extract meaningful characteristics from URLs and trains classification models to distinguish between malicious and legitimate websites.
+This project presents a Machine Learning solution for detecting malicious URLs using feature engineering and classification algorithms.
+The system analyzes URL characteristics, extracts meaningful features, and classifies URLs as either malicious or legitimate.

 ---

 ## 🎯 Objective

-The objective of this project is to build an accurate machine learning model capable of identifying malicious URLs and improving web security.
+The main objective of this project is to build an accurate machine learning model capable of detecting malicious URLs and improving cybersecurity by identifying potentially harmful websites.

 ---

 ## 📊 Dataset

-The project uses a dataset containing URLs labeled by their type (benign or malicious).
+The dataset contains URLs labeled as **Benign** or **Malicious**.

-The dataset includes various URL patterns that are transformed into numerical features before model training.
+After preprocessing, several features were extracted from each URL to improve the performance of the machine learning models.

 ---

 ## ⚙️ Workflow

 1. Load the dataset.
-2. Data cleaning and duplicate removal.
+2. Data preprocessing and cleaning.
-3. Feature engineering from URLs.
+3. Feature extraction from URLs.
-4. Data preprocessing and scaling.
+4. Exploratory Data Analysis (EDA).
 5. Train Machine Learning models.
 6. Evaluate model performance.
 7. Compare classification results.